 Leonardo da Vinci is credited with saying, "Water is the driving force of all nature."
 It's true!
 We need it.
 Chickens need it.
 Everything needs water!

+And we need not just water, but good, clean water.
 For chickens, good water plays a critical role in their health.

 For example, water is an essential part of chickens digesting their food.
 Water in the crop (a pouch-like organ at the end of the esophagus that digests food) softens the feed so that digestion can occur.
 Without water, dry feed forms clumps in the crop that can press on the chicken's carotid artery.